 This itinerary both works if you have 24 hours in Bologna, or just a layover in Bologna between trains or planes.
 Just follow this itinerary but don’t rush – Bologna is one of those cities to just soak in!

 9 AM: Stroll Down Via Indipendenza

-If you’re coming from Bologna Central Station, you’re walking distance to the historical center.
+If you’re coming from Bologna Central Station, you’re within walking distance of the historical center.
 From the station, proceed towards Via Indipendenza.
 Just keep walking straight and the road will lead you to the Neptune Fountain and Piazza Maggiore, the main square.

 Take a Detour to Discover Bologna’s Secret…

 During the Middle Ages, Bologna was called Little Venice, and why it’s that?
 Bologna, like Venice today, was crossed by some canals that linked the city to the Po river.
 Thanks to these waterways, Bologna was one of the richest cities in Europe: the water flow created the right conditions for many flour mills, and waterways allowed people to move faster.

 However, over the last few centuries, most of those canals were buried, and Bologna now has little in common with Venice.
 Sometimes you can still hear the sound of water running but you can’t see it unless you’re in Via Piella 5 where you can still find a little window and if you open it, you’ll be surprised by the view of a waterway that passes between two buildings, right in the center of the city.

 There are just a few other spots in the city where you can see the old canals, including Via Oberdan 32, and Via Malcontenti 4/c.

 Bologna has quite a few fun stories and legends, check out also my post about the 7 secrets of Bologna.